Moe Sihota: Early life and education

-He was born in Duncan, British Columbia and attended St. George's Boys School, Vancouver, on scholarship.
-He earned a bachelor's degree in social work from the University of British Columbia in 1977, was awarded a scholarship to Warwick School of Economics, London, 1981 and a law degree from the University of Victoria in 1982.
-He was a social worker in White Rock in 1978-9 and a lawyer in Esquimalt in 1984.
+Born in Duncan, British Columbia, he attended St. George's Boys School in Vancouver on scholarship.
+He earned a bachelor's degree in social work from the University of British Columbia (UBC) in 1977, and was a social worker in White Rock from 1978 to 1979.
+He was awarded a scholarship to Warwick School of Economics in 1981, and earned a law degree from the University of Victoria, then began practising law in Esquimalt in 1984.